farginfirmware/fargin-firmware/mcu-apps/ReadMe.md

 This folder contains sample projects which are intended to demonstrate how the fargin firmware framework works.

 The following mcu apps are ready to run.
-Each has its own ReadMe.md file.
  - blinky.minimal           minimal fargin framework
  - blinky.dotstar           works with boards with a dotstar LED
  - blinky.serial-service    access mcu services from pc via usb